CelliesProjects/OpenStreetMap-esp32/README.md

 **Note:** In the default setup there is only one provider defined.

-See `src/TileProvider.hpp` for example setups for [https://www.thunderforest.com/](https://www.thunderforest.com/) that only require an API key and commenting/uncommenting 2 lines.
+See `src/TileProvider.hpp` for example setups for [https://www.thunderforest.com/](https://www.thunderforest.com/) that only require you to register for a **free** API key and adjusting/uncommenting 2 lines in the config.

-Registration and a hobby tier are available for free.
+Register for a ThunderForest free tier [here](https://manage.thunderforest.com/users/sign_up?price=hobby-project-usd) without needing a creditcard to sign up.

 ### Adding tile providers